mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

         return self._mutate_method(self, mutation_probability)
 ```

-A clear extension to the above would be to write a class - `HTTPIndividual(Individual)` - that exposes the `fitness` evaluation as an API endpoint.
+An obvious extension to the above would be to write a class - `HTTPIndividual(Individual)` - that exposes the `fitness` evaluation as an API endpoint.
 By decoupling the fitness evaluation from the local runtime, it becomes possible to parallelise the fitness evaluation of all individuals in the population on cloud-based infrastructure.

 ### Crossover and mutation